South Korea Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-South Korea's visa policy varies significantly by nationality.
-Many countries enjoy visa-free entry for short stays, while others require either an Electronic Travel Authorization (K-ETA) or a traditional visa obtained through a Korean embassy or consulate.
+South Korea's visa policy allows citizens of many countries to enter for tourism or business without a visa for short stays.
+Others may require an Electronic Travel Authorization (K-ETA) or a traditional visa obtained from a Korean embassy or consulate.

 Arrival Process